Introduction to Monopoly

 Google has a significant market share in the internet industry compared to its competitors, such as Microsoft and Yahoo.
 Thus, it is a superior player in the industry.

-The company’s primary source of revenue is advertising, and it currently controls a striking portion of the global advertising revenue, estimated to be around $224.47 billion in 2023.
+The company’s primary source of revenue is advertising, and it currently controls a significant share of global advertising revenue, estimated at around $224.47 billion in 2023.

 Its business model heavily relies on collecting user data to personalize ads based on the user’s search history and location.
 It gives Google an advantage over smaller advertisers who do not have access to the same level of user data.
-Therefore, Google undoubtedly is one of the giant monopolies in the world, with a notable presence in several other markets as well.
+Therefore, Google is undoubtedly one of the world’s largest monopolies, with a notable presence in several other markets as well.

 Example #2: Microsoft